-The first settlers of the area were David and Norah High who homesteaded the land in 1891 that would soon become Warwick.
+The area’s first settlers were David and Norah High, who homesteaded the land in 1891 that would soon become Warwick.
 A post office was established in October 1892 with J.A.
 Ramsey as its first postmaster.
 Mail was received by stagecoach from Guthrie at a time that traveling those 50 miles took an entire day.

-In September 1896, the St. Louis & San Francisco Railway purchased a right-of-way from David Hugh for the building of the railroad.
-In 1903, another right-of-way was deeded to the Fort Smith & Western Railway Company and by 1903, lots were platted for the town.
+In September 1896, the St. Louis & San Francisco Railway purchased a right-of-way from David Hugh to build the railroad.
+In 1903, another right-of-way was deeded to the Fort Smith & Western Railway Company, and by 1903, lots were platted for the town.

 In 1940, a brand new stone school was built by the Works Progress Administration.
-However, it was also during this decade that the Frisco Railway Company and the Fort Smith & Western Railway were both abandoned due to financial problems.
+However, during this decade, the Frisco Railway Company and the Fort Smith & Western Railway were both abandoned due to financial problems.
 Soon taken over by the Burlington Northern Railroad, passenger service was discontinued, although freight service continued until 1986.

 In December 1972, Warwick’s post office was closed forever.
-Today, Warwick’s old business district is gone and all that remains of are scattered homes.
+Today, Warwick’s old business district is gone, and all that remains are scattered homes.

 However, that being said, travelers making their way west on Route 66 will very quickly come to the Seaba Station just one mile beyond the intersection of Route 66 and US-177.

 This historic station has been in operation since 1924, two years before the Mother Road was built.
 The business was first built by John and Alice Seaba, who operated a NevrNox garage and service station.
-In the 1930s, Seaba installed the machinery needed to repair automobile connecting rods, a business that became so successful, he soon turned the station into the Seaba Manufacturing Company.
+In the 1930s, Seaba installed the machinery needed to repair automobile connecting rods, which became so successful; he soon turned the station into the Seaba Manufacturing Company.
 In 1951, the Seaba’s sold the business.